 Funding a business with 401(k) business financing is a safe, legal and tax penalty-free way to access your retirement funds and achieve your career goals.
 Made possible by the Employee Retirement Income Security Act of 1974, the ROBS arrangement does involve rules and regulations set forth by the IRS that must be met in order to work properly.
 That includes verifying that the type of business you’re financing is acceptable.

-What businesses can be started with Rollovers for Business Start-ups?
+What businesses can be started with Rollovers as Business Startups?

 The Business Must be Federally Legal